fedor-rusak/thoughts/README.md

 * records - allows to look at current records.
 Use arrows to navigate.
 ESC or q to exit.
 * save - save records to file
 * load - load records from file
+* thoughts - nice style of visualizing notes one by one. arrows to navigate and ESQ/q to exit.
 * position - currently under development.
 Needed to get cursor position.

 Hit ESC or Ctrl-C to exit.